 Reporting Requirements for Loan Interest Income

 To report this income, the borrower who pays the interest completes a Form 1099-INT and submits one copy to the lender and one to the IRS.
 The form spells out the total amount of interest paid to the lender during the tax year.
-The IRS waives this requirement if the interest amounts to less than $10 for the year.
+However, the IRS waives this requirement if the interest amounts to less than $10 for the year.

-The IRS requires that any interest you earn be included in your gross income and declared on your Form 1040 tax return, even if you don't receive a Form 1099-INT.
-If you fail to meet this requirement, and the IRS discovers the payment of interest (through the borrower deducting the interest on his tax return, for example), the agency will recalculate your taxes and levy interest and penalties for any unpaid tax.
+The IRS requires that any interest you earn in a non-business transaction be included in your gross income and declared on your Form 1040 tax return, even if you don't receive a Form 1099-INT.
+If you fail to meet this requirement and the IRS discovers the payment of interest (through the borrower deducting the interest on his tax return, for example), the agency will recalculate your taxes and levy interest and penalties for any unpaid tax.

-If you earned more than $1,500 in interest from all sources, then you must itemize this income on Schedule B. You must file Form 1040 or 1040A if this is the case; you may not file Form 1040EZ.
-The IRS also requires Schedule B if you earned interest from the sale of your home which you financed, no matter how much interest the borrower paid.
+If you earned more than $1,500 in interest from all sources, you must itemize this income on IRS Schedule B. You still must file Form 1040 or 1040A, and if you're filing a Schedule B you can't file the shorter Form 1040EZ.
+The IRS also requires Schedule B if you earned interest from the sale of a home that you financed yourself, no matter how much interest the borrower paid.

 Founder/president of the innovative reference publisher The Archive LLC, Tom Streissguth has been a self-employed business owner, independent bookseller and freelance author in the school/library market.
 Holding a bachelor's degree from Yale, Streissguth has published more than 100 works of history, biography, current affairs and geography for young readers.